Xrisofor/MickeyEngine/README.md

 - Run Mickey Engine.sln in Visual Studio 2022
 - Open the project properties and change the build information
 - Open the config.ini file located on the path to the project_folder/bin/Debug/ and change the information about the game
-- Open the objects files.json, images.json, fonts.json on the path project_folder/bin/Debug/data/json and change the parameters you need or add something new
+- Open the objects.json, images.json, fonts.json on the path project_folder/bin/Debug/config and change the parameters you need or add something new

 ---